 - much more chance of creosote buildup

-- increased amount of smoke produced which in turn in environmental issue.
+- increased amounts of smoke produced, which in turn in environmental issue.

 Just a caution - some woods but especially aromatic cedar is known to cause problems for those with allergies or sensitivities.

 If you're just starting to evaluate burning wood for heat in a freestanding heat stove or fireplace, you might want to read my tips on heating with wood for helpful information on use, care and other